hsf-training/hsf-training-cicd-github/_episodes/05-understanding-yaml-and-ci.md

 >
 > `<job_id>`: Each job must have an id to associate with the job, job_1 in the above example.
 The key job_id is a string that is unique to the jobs object.
 It must start with a letter or _ and contain only alphanumeric characters, -, or _.
 Its value is a map of the job's configuration data.
 >
 > - `runs-on`: **Required**.
-Each job runs in an virtual environment (runner) specified by the key runs-on.
-Available environments can be found [here](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on).
+Each job runs in a particular type of machine that we choose with this key.
+There are options for the major operating systems (Linux, Windows, and macOS) and different versions of them.
+The available options can be found [here](https://docs.github.com/en/free-pro-team@latest/actions/reference/workflow-syntax-for-github-actions#jobsjob_idruns-on).
 >
 > - `steps`: Specify sequence of tasks.
 A step is an individual task that can run commands (known as actions).
 Each step in a job executes on the same runner, allowing the actions in that job to share data with each other.
 If you do not provide a `name`, the step name will default to the text specified in the `run` command.
 >